Gabrielhxg/Streamlit_YF/README.md

-To access workflow and Main_app.py script, access the Master Brench.
+To access workflow, the cripto_app.py and support scripts, access the Master Brench.